-You can read into the way a tradeline company sells their services.
+You can read into the way a tradeline company sells their products.
 If they try to sell you a fantasy of what life will be like after you buy their tradelines, they might be being deceptive.

 Unfortunately, the reality is that no tradeline company can guarantee you that you will be able to get your dream house or dream car or get a certain amount of funding as a result of using tradelines.

 First of all, most people’s credit files are complex, and the impact of tradelines is always going to be relative to what’s already in your credit file.

 Secondly, the credit bureaus’ credit scoring algorithms are closely guarded secrets.
 Tradeline companies and salespeople do not have access to the specifics of the credit score algorithms.

 In addition, when it comes to getting a loan, that decision is entirely up to the underwriter, not the tradeline company.
-Underwriters don’t base their decisions solely on one’s credit.
-They also rely on a number of other important factors, such as one’s income and debt-to-income ratio.
+Underwriters don’t base their decisions solely on someone’s credit.
+They also rely on a number of other important factors, such as the borrower’s income and debt-to-income ratio.